farcasterxyz/auth-monorepo/packages/README.md

 Polling interval, in milliseconds.
 The client will check for updates at this frequency.

 Type: `number`

 Example: `1_000`

 ###### onResponse

-Callback function invoked each time the client poll for an update.
-Receives the return value of the latest `status`.
+Callback function invoked each time the client polls for an update and receives a response from the relay server.
+Receives the return value of the latest `status` request.

 Type: `({ response, data }) => void`

 Example:

 ```ts